orfeasa/data-structure-problems/02. Stacks, Queues and Deques/02-02 Implement a Queue/readme.md

 ## Problem

-It's very common to be asked to implement a Queue class!
+Implement a Queue class.
 The class should be able to do the following:

 - Check if Queue is Empty
 - Enqueue